mrandybu/altrepo-server/README.en.md

 Request parameters:

-* name - name of binary package
+* name * - name of binary package
-* version
-* branch
+* branch *

 #### /what_depends_src

-Returns a list of binary packages whose build will fail after removal specified package from the repository.
+Returns a list of source packages whose binary packages build will fail after removal specified package from the repository.

 Request parameters:

-* name - name of source package
+* name * - name of source package
-* task - task id (can't used with 'name')
+* task ** - task id (can't used with 'name')
-* branch (* - only 'name')
+* branch * (* - only 'name')
-* sort - for sort by dependencies
+* arch
-* leaf - show assembly dependency chain (only with 'sort')
+* leaf - show assembly dependency chain
 * deep - sets the sorting depth (ex.: deep=1 (also 2, 3))

 \* - require parameters

+** - replacement require parameters

 ## Dependencies

 * python3-module-flask
 * python3-module-numpy
 * python3-module-clickhouse-driver
+* python3-module-urllib3
+* python3-module-rpm

 ## Components

-* app.py - main module of application, contains the base class of the server and processes requests
+* app.py - main module of application, processes requests
+* logic_server - contains the base class of the server (backend for app)
 * db_connection.py - module of database connection
 * utils.py - contains auxiliary functions used by the main module
 * paths.py - provides of namespace for using in application
 * tests/* - tests of project
 * fake_mirror.py - creates a repository structure and fills it with a specified number packages (used for test queries)
+* deps_sorting - module for sorting dependencies (topological sorting)
+* conflict_filter - filter for package conflicts by provides (uses version comparison)

 ## Starting application